 Falcon 9’s first stage recovery is a beautiful maneuver in itself.
 Requiring three precisely timed re-entry burns to orient, control, stabilize and land the rocket successfully with precision.

 Please refer to the above (beautiful) illustration to understand the Falcon 9 recovery process.

-Immediately after stage separation, the Falcon 9’s first stage or booster goes through, what is called as a “flip maneuver”.
+Immediately after stage separation, the Falcon 9’s first stage or booster goes through, what is called a “flip maneuver”.
 This is done by using cold gas thrusters located at the top of the booster.
-This rotates the booster by ~180 degrees and gets it oriented in right direction for the upcoming engine burns.
+This rotates the booster by ~180 degrees and gets it oriented in the right direction for the upcoming engine burns.

 Next in the sequence is Boostback burn.
-In this 3 of the engines are ignited for few seconds and the booster trajectory is reversed.
+In this 3 of the engines are ignited for a few seconds and the booster trajectory is reversed.
 Usually, the booster reaches up to a height of ~200 km before ascending down.
-The descent happens few seconds after the boostback burn.
+The descent happens a few seconds after the boostback burn.

-After this, the booster descends for few more seconds and soon is followed by “Entry burn”, in which 3 engines ignite again to slow down the speed of the booster.
+After this, the booster descends for a few more seconds and soon is followed by “Entry burn”, in which 3 engines ignite again to slow down the speed of the booster.
 This happens at a height of ~ 55 km